Electrolyte Imbalance: Symptoms and How to Correct

 Consuming Trace Mineral Rich Foods

-To avoid the risk of and correct an electrolyte imbalance, it is important to identify the root cause of the problem.
+To avoid the risk of and correct of electrolyte imbalance, it is important to identify the root cause of the problem.
 In many cases, the culprit is a poor diet that is high in processed foods and low in nutrient-dense whole foods.
 You would be surprised to know, in how many cases simple diet changes can correct minor electrolyte imbalances.
 Cut back on processed food, junk food, takeout, and eating out.
 Choose to prepare your own meals using nutrient-dense foods rich in trace minerals.

 Greens, vegetables, and fruits are rich sources of trace minerals that can reduce your risk of electrolyte imbalances.
 It is always a good idea to check with the nutrition content resource library of the United States Department of Agriculture (USDA) to check the electrolyte levels in your food sources.
 (21)